Skip to main content

 In-person vs. "card not present" pricing

-Generally speaking, when you accept payments in person using POS terminals, you will always avail a lower transaction fee than if you were to accept payments remotely.
 Why?
 Well, card-present transactions generally eliminate a lot of the fraud risk that is always present in our industry.
 Therefore, when comparing pricing between your provider and Mamo, it's important that you compare Mamo with your provider's "card not present" pricing.
+Comparing POS terminal pricing with online payment acceptance pricing is not an apples to apples comparison.

 Miscoded MCCs

 Sometimes, your payment provider may be offering you lower pricing through something called MCC miscoding.
 This happens when your business's industry is misclassified (intentionally or not) by the payment provider.
-Since different industries have different transaction fees, a payment provider may classify your business as an industry with a lower fee.

 Although this may sound beneficial, keep in mind that there are huge risks with this including the payment provider being fined by Visa or Mastercard and the fine being passed on to you.

 It is also not a sustainable practice and should raise alarms on the integrity and reliability of your current provider.
 Always ask your provider which MCC you are classified under, and see if it matches your business's true sector.

 Bundling